wp-plugins/custom-menu-wizard/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 3.0.4 =
+Fixed a couple of minor bugs with the "assist" and the widget form, and corrected a bug with accessibility mode when javascript is enabled.
+Extended Include Root Items to allow selection by level, as is provided for Exclusions by Level (eg. include_root=1 is now include_level="1").

 = 3.0.3 =
 Fixed problem with WordPress's update() reporting Invalid Header when activating immediately following installation (as opposed to activating via Plugins page).